 - With your permission we would also like to share HOW you make improvement ie what works.

-- We will run a Thermal Survey so each householder can get a current assessment of their property’s insulation and areas of heat loss.
+- We ran a Thermal Survey so each householder could assess their property’s insulation and areas of heat loss.

 - Draught proofing